 BACK TO TOP

-Due to Coronavirus the number of fake e-shops offering face masks is rising.
-The Bank placed an advice how to not lose money (website).
+Due to the coronavirus, the number of fake e-shops offering face masks is rising.
+The bank placed an advice on how to not lose money.

 Prolongation of credit lines and postponement of instalments.
 “Companies and entrepreneurs who have to date been fulfilling their liabilities toward the bank in a due and timely manner, and whose operational financing in the form of an overdraft is to expire in the coming three months, will be able to simply prolong their credit lines for a further half year.
 There will be no need to sign addenda to agreements; the bank will simply perform this change on the basis of their request.
 The level of credit lines will remain unchanged, so firms will also be able to use any undrawn funds."